“More than anything you guard, protect your mind, for life flows from it.”

 All awhile, I practiced qi gong (a relaxing mind and body exercise), I received reiki (energy healing) on occasion, and acupuncture.
 These things helped, but I was still very disconnected from my body.
 In order to survive being in extreme pain every day, I learned to mentally detach from my body and to attempt to ignore the pain unless it went above a level 8 (which I couldn’t ignore, no matter how hard I tried).

-How does one restore the mind and body connection?
+How to restore the mind and body connection

 I pushed away emotions that I didn’t like.
 I moved through trauma, because life didn’t stop.
 All awhile it was taking a toll on my body.
 Throughout life, we all form beliefs about ourselves.
 These beliefs are based on our childhood experiences, what others think of us, or what we think of ourselves.
 As a result of being sick for many years, I believed that I will never be well.
 I often told myself I can’t do that, when asked to do a task that I knew I would struggle with.
 These are both beliefs that needed to be reframed.